ericpruitt/sshfsexec/README.md

     $ export PATH="$HOME/bin/sshfsexec:$PATH"

-If you adjust your `PATH` environment variable, make sure to update your login profile, generally `~/.profile`, to make sure `PATH` is setup automatically when you log in.
-Once sshfsexec has been copied into a folder in `PATH`, create a symlinks for the commands you wish to execute transparently on the remote systems.
-In the example below, I want `git` to be executed on remote systems for SSHFS volumes.
+If you adjust your `PATH` environment variable, make sure to update your login profile (generally `~/.profile`) to make sure `PATH` is setup automatically when you log in.
+Once sshfsexec has been copied into a folder in `PATH`, create symlinks from sshfsexec for the commands you wish to execute transparently on the remote systems.
+In the example below, `git` will be executed on remote systems when interacting with SSHFS volumes.

     $ cd ~/bin/sshfsexec
     $ ln -s sshfsexec.py git
+    $ hash -r                          # Clears the executable cache in Bash.

-Now that's done, any time I run `git` inside of the SSHFS volume, it will be executed on the remote system transparently:
+Any time `git` is inside of the SSHFS volume, it will not be executed on the remote system transparently:

-    ~$ sshfs codevat.com:/home/git/repositories git.codevt.com/
+    ~$ sshfs codevat.com:/home/git/repositories git.codevat.com/
-    ~$ cd git.codevt.com/mydwm.git
+    ~$ cd git.codevat.com/mydwm.git
     mydwm.git$ git log | head
     commit 8f80c5343a8b430b28d18a6902ed2fbb05a6c90a
     Author: Eric Pruitt